iworkflowio/durable-timer/DECISION_LOG.md

 ## Decisions

+### [Date: 2025-07-29] DynamoDB FilterExpression and Limit Ordering Issue

+- **Context**: During implementation of `GetTimersUpToTimestamp` API for DynamoDB, discovered that DynamoDB applies the `Limit` parameter before the `FilterExpression`.
+When querying the `ExecuteAtWithUuidIndex` LSI with a limit of 3 and filtering for `row_type = 2` (timer records), DynamoDB would scan the first 3 records from the index (which might include 1 shard record with `row_type = 1`), then apply the filter, returning only 2 timer records instead of the expected 3.
+This behavior is specific to DynamoDB's query execution order and differs from SQL databases where filtering typically happens before limiting.

+- **Decision**: Account for potential shard record filtering by setting the DynamoDB query limit to `request.Limit + 1` instead of `request.Limit`.
+Within each shard, there is exactly one shard record, so in the worst case DynamoDB returns `request.Limit` timer records + 1 shard record.
+After the `FilterExpression` removes the shard record, we get exactly the requested number of timer records.
+Additionally, implement client-side limit enforcement to ensure we never return more than `request.Limit` records even if all returned records are timers.

+- **Rationale**: This solution is precise and efficient because it accounts for exactly the maximum number of non-timer records that could be filtered out (1 shard record per shard).
+The `+1` approach is much more efficient than alternatives like doubling the limit or using pagination, while still guaranteeing correct results.
+The solution leverages our understanding of the data model (exactly one shard record per shard) to provide the minimal overhead needed.

+- **Alternatives**: Use much larger limits (e.g., `request.Limit * 2`) to account for filtering, implement DynamoDB pagination to fetch additional results when needed, remove the FilterExpression and implement filtering in application code, use separate queries for shard and timer records

+- **Impact**: Enables correct `GetTimersUpToTimestamp` behavior in DynamoDB with minimal performance overhead.
+The solution is specific to DynamoDB and doesn't affect other database implementations.
+Provides a template for handling similar FilterExpression/Limit ordering issues in other DynamoDB queries.
+Documents an important DynamoDB behavior that differs from SQL databases for future reference.

 ### [Date: 2025-07-23] UUID Splitting for Predictable Pagination Support
 - **Context**: Timer pagination requires predictable cursor ordering based on `execute_at + timer_uuid` to determine if new timers fall within loaded page windows.
 The timer engine needs to inject new timers into the correct page position and know whether a timer with given `(execute_at, timer_uuid)` belongs in the current page window.
 Storing UUIDs as native UUID types (128-bit values) loses the ability to make predictable comparisons for cursor-based pagination since UUIDs are not easily comparable for ordering operations.
 - **Decision**: Split the 128-bit UUID into two 64-bit integers (`timer_uuid_high` and `timer_uuid_low`) for most databases to enable predictable ordering and comparison operations. **Special case for DynamoDB**: Use composite field `timer_execute_at_with_uuid` that combines timestamp and UUID string (e.g., `"2025-01-01T10:00:00.000Z#550e8400-e29b-41d4-a716-446655440000"`) for stable lexicographic cursor ordering.
 Provide conversion functions to split UUID strings into high/low integers and reconstruct UUIDs from integer pairs.